mflint/SwiftMock/README.md

 I spent a while using fakes (test-doubles which implement a prototol and simply set various `methodWasCalled` flags), but this doesn't scale well.
 It's easy to forget to make assertions, especially if a new function is added to a protocol long after the protocol's fake was written.
 I've since migrated a lot of code to using this new Mock, and it's _amazing_ how many defects I've found.
 Mocks FTW!

+## Versioning

+_SwiftMock_ versions track the major/minor version of Swift itself, so you can easily find a tag for a version of SwiftMock which works with your version of Swift.

 ## Limitations

 * Developers need to be aware of the difference between calls which should be mocked, and those which shouldn't (ie, simple stubs)